 This article will introduce you to the fundamentals of finding data in the application.
-We’ll take a look at the different Activities you can use to find data, that is: The Browse, Analytics, Search and Releases tabs.
-As we go through these, we’ll take a closer look at some of the features that will help you find your way around the database most efficiently.
+We’ll take a look at the different Activities you can use to find data, which is: The Browse, Analytics, Search and Releases tabs.
+As we review them, we will look closely at some of the features that will help you navigate them as effectively as possible.

 When looking for data in the application there are four options.
 Depending on what you want to do with the data or what you know about the series, you might go into Browse, Analytics, Search or Releases.